exasol/python-toolbox/exasol/toolbox/templates/github/ISSUE_TEMPLATE/refactoring.md

 # Task(s)
 <!---
-A task list containing common task associated with this kind of issue, but also tasks specific to this issue.
+A task list containing common tasks associated with this kind of issue, but also tasks specific to this issue.

 e.g.:
-- [ ] Implement XYZ
+- [ ] Implement/Refactor XYZ
 - [ ] Add tests for XYZ
 - [ ] Bump version number
 - [ ] Update changelog